CiscoDevNet/intersight-powershell/docs/Initialize-IntersightCrdCustomResource.md

 ```

 ### -Name
-A string property called name which is used as part of a uniqueness constraint.
-See &apos;identity&apos; specification in this MO definition.
+A string property called &apos;name&apos;, used as part of a uniqueness constraint.
+Refer to the &apos;identity&apos; specification in this MO definition.

 ```yaml
 Type: string